-Stock futures open lower as coronavirus social distancing guidelines extended to April 30
+Stock futures trade lower as coronavirus social distancing guidelines extended to April 30

 Speaking to "Fox News Sunday," Mnuchin said relief to small businesses would be available this coming week.

-"The SBA is working very closely with the Treasury, we expect to have a program up on Friday that will be up and running that will cover half the workforce," he said.
-"I encourage small businesses to take out these loans."
+"The SBA is working very closely with the Treasury, we expect to have a program up on Friday that will be up and running that will cover half of the private workforce," he said.
+"I encourage all small businesses to take out these loans because if you go and hire back your workers for eight weeks you will have a forgivable loan and the government will pay for that.
+Again, it is very important for us that workers are protected" he noted.